Tiny-Earth/DemoSite/site/src/experiences.md

     Rethink your working definition of active learning to include any new insights or nuances that you have gained.

-While active learning is a broad concept that encompasses a variety of techniques, a common feature of any definition is that students are cognitively engaged in something.
-The key is to actively involve students in the learning process so they can construct their own knowledge.
+While active learning is a broad concept that encompasses a variety of techniques, the common feature of any definition is that students are cognitively engaged.

 ### Multiple Ways to Be Active: The ICAP Model

-The ICAP model provides categories to understand active learning better.
+The ICAP model provides categories to better understand active learning.
 It classifies student engagement into four modes: **interactive, constructive, active, and passive** [chi2014icap](@cite):

 ```@raw html
 <figure>